meaton/clarindk-md-updater/Readme.md

 **update** *{query} {change-file}*

-Updates the set of MD-records for the selected query from a users session, applying a change locally with defined change-rules (JSON format).
-These changes can be reviewed with inspect (--show-data) before submission.
-All records that are successfully modified are flagged so.
+Updates the set of metadata records for the selected query from a users session, applying a modificatin to the offline records with defined change-rules (JSON format).
+These changes can be reviewed with using the *inspect* command (with *--show-data* parameter) before upload and submission.
+All records that are successfully modified from their original are flagged.

 **submit** *{query} {comment}*

-Locally modified results from a selected query are uploaded to eSciDoc via the eSciDoc MD-updater service, submitted and released in a completed operation.
+Modified results from a selected query are uploaded to eSciDoc via the eSciDoc metadata-updater service, submitted and released in a completed operation.
 Once submission is completed the query is marked as closed.
 Comment is required.

 **addUser** *{escidoc_handle}*

-Adds a new and valid User to the current Session. fullname and email values are prompted for, if left blank the config values are used.
+Adds a new and valid User to the current Session. fullname and email values are prompted for, if left blank the current config values are used and not overwritten.
 New values for escidoc_handle, fullname and email are automatically set in the config.

 **remove** *{query}*

-Removes existing query record and associated metadata records from the session.
+Removes existing Query record and associated metadata records from the session.

 - - -

 ###Deploying eSciDoc Metadata-Updater

 An RESTful updater service to eSciDoc.
 Additionally provides the service of retrieving metadata records for an item, in XML-format output.
 The XML can be edited and an updated document can be uploaded to eSciDoc via the service.
 Handles the authentication process with either eSciDoc handle cookie or Basic auth login method.

 See https://github.com/escidoc/escidoc-metadata-updater for further details.